Public health officials: Cloth coverings keep you from infecting others, not the other way around

 “Not many people have access to them right now, which is why you don’t see that many people wearing them,” Henson said.
 “When the demand started coming up, I was like ‘If this many people need them, I am not making anyone pay for them.'”

-She and her both have health issues, but her mom is more susceptible to the virus.
+She and her mom both have health issues, but her mom is more susceptible to the virus.

 “When I think about these, I am wearing it to protect her as well,” she said.